Grow Your Own Herbal First Aid Kit (For Pets & People!)

 Yarrow is one of those herbs that everyone should have in their cupboard.
 It’s a first-aid go-to for pets and people.
 Why?
 It’s a powerful antibacterial, antiseptic, and styptic.
 In other words, it cleans wounds, kills bacteria, and stops bleeding.

-- Brewing a tea bag for an herbal compress
+Brewing as tea and soaking a cloth in it for an antibacterial herbal compress

-Yarrow is easy to grow in most growing zones and a staple for most plant medicine makers.
+Yarrow is easy to grow a staple for most plant medicine makers.

 Plantain Leaf